BasilAboSaleem/FlashFast/ANALYSIS_REPORT.md

 ```

-- so we do more tests and find that endpoint that doesn't rely on Database is doing great like "/"endpoint
+- we do more tests and find that endpoint that doesn't rely on Database is doing great like "/"endpoint

 ```
   ✗ 'p(95)<500' p(95)=1.97s